H1

 • Check ambient conditions: Ensure the cabinet is not installed in a very hot environment beyond its rated ambient temperature.

-When to call a technician: If H1 persists despite good airflow, sealed door, and normal fan/compressor operation, a sealed-system issue (refrigerant leak, restricted capillary, weak compressor) is likely and requires professional service.
+When to call a technician: If H1 persists despite good airflow, a sealed door, and normal fan/compressor operation, a sealed-system issue (refrigerant leak, restricted capillary, weak compressor) is likely and requires professional service.

 Advertisements